adamtornhill/code-maat/README.md

 #### Generate a git log file using the following command:

+This is the original log format used in the book.
+Use the `-c git` parse option when [Running Code Maat](#running-code-maat).

           git log --pretty=format:'[%h] %aN %ad %s' --date=short --numstat --after=YYYY-MM-DD

-Note that there's a second supported Git format as well, imaginatively named `git2`.
-This format is more tolerant and faster to parse, so please prefer it over the plain `git` format described above:
+There's a second supported Git format as well.
+It's more tolerant and faster to parse, so please prefer it over the plain `git` format described above.
+Use the `-c git2` parse option when [Running Code Maat](#running-code-maat).

           git log --all --numstat --date=short --pretty=format:'--%h--%ad--%aN' --no-renames

-Please note that you need to invoke Code Maat differently if your input is generated on the `git2` format.
-You do that by specifying the `-c git2` parse option described in the section [Running Code Maat](#running-code-maat) below.

 #### Generate a Mercurial log file using the following command: